An Improved Prodrug Formulation

 We have built our ALZ-801 development program upon the extensive preclinical and clinical data set for tramiprosate.
-ALZ-801 has an improved PK profile, and through our focus on APOE4/4 homozygous patients who carry a higher Aβ burden, believe that patients will be less likely to be misdiagnosed with AD.
+ALZ-801 has an improved pharmacokinetic profile, and through our focus on APOE4/4 homozygous patients who carry a higher amyloid burden, believe that patients will be less likely to be misdiagnosed with Alzheimer’s disease.

 ALZ-801 Biological Pathway

-In October 2017, ALZ-801 was granted Fast Track designation by the U.S. Food and Drug Administration for the treatment of AD.
-We plan to initiate a Phase 3 trial for ALZ-801 in APOE4/4 homozygous patients with mild AD in 2018.
-This trial will be an 18-month, double-blind, placebo-controlled Phase 3 trial in APOE4/4 homozygous patients with mild AD.
-We plan to recruit patients for this study in North America and internationally, and to power the trial to detect efficacy on the co-primary outcomes of ADAS-cog and CDR-SB.
+In October 2017, ALZ-801 was granted Fast Track designation by the U.S. Food and Drug Administration for the treatment of Alzheimer’s disease.
+We plan to initiate a Phase 2b trial for ALZ-801 in APOE4/4 homozygous patients with mild Alzheimer’s in 2019.
+This trial will be an 18-month, double-blind, placebo-controlled Phase 2b trial in APOE4/4 homozygous patients with early to mild Alzheimer’s.
+We plan to recruit patients for this study in North America and possibly internationally, and to power the trial to detect efficacy on ADAS-cog.

-We believe ALZ-801 has the potential to be differentiated from other emerging therapies targeting AD pathology due to its novel mechanism of action, oral mode of administration, potential efficacy in a genetically-targeted population and observed favorable safety profile.
-If our development program is successful and ALZ-801 is approved, we believe it has the potential to be among the first drugs to intervene in an underlying mechanism of AD.
+We believe ALZ-801 has the potential to be differentiated from other emerging therapies targeting Alzheimer’s disease pathology due to its novel mechanism of action, oral mode of administration, potential efficacy in a genetically-targeted population.
+If our development program is successful and ALZ-801 is approved, we believe it has the potential to be among the first drugs to intervene in an underlying mechanism of Alzheimer’s disease.

 |Lack of inhibition of oligomers||Lack or insufficient inhibition of amyloid oligomers||Full inhibition of